 - If smoke seeps through, close the door

 - If there is no heat or smoke, proceed to evacuate

 - Do not allow anyone to return to the area

 - Do not run!

 TELS can help supplement your fire protection needs with proactive work order, task and scheduling management, service technician support, and compliance expertise and best practices.
-TELS Platform users can sign in to implement tasks and other helpful features directly in their accounts or access other COVID-19–specific resources.
+TELS Platform users can sign in to implement tasks and other helpful features directly in their accounts or access other infection control-specific resources.

 Not yet a TELS user?
 Click here or call 800-667-3880 to learn more or request your free demo.
 For more detailed assistance managing a corporate or regional program, visit TELS Fire Protection or call 888-433-3224.

 Note: All guidelines provided were developed in conjunction with resources from CMS, CDC, AHCA along with guidance and support from Kenneth Daily, President of Elder Care Systems Group, NPFA Technical Committee Board member, AHCA Life Safety and Emergency Preparedness Committee member.

 Direct Supply® TELS® specifically disclaims all warranties, express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 Direct Supply is not affiliated with or endorsed by CMS.
 This tool is not a comprehensive outline of all survey processes, nor is it or is it intended to be legal advice.
 It does not replace regulations, statutes or official CMS policy and may not reflect current policy.
 Additional federal, state and local requirements may apply.
 Contact your AHJ for further details regarding how these processes may apply to your particular facility. © 2020, Direct Supply® TELS®, all rights reserved.